clambin/traefik-simple-auth/README.md

 ```

 Each access to the ingress causes traefik to first forward the request to the middleware.
 If the middleware responds
-with an HTTP 2xx code (meaning the request has a valid session cookie), traefik honours the request.
+with an HTTP 2xx code (meaning the request has a valid session cookie), traefik honors the request.

 Note: traefik prepends the namespace to the name of the middleware defined via a kubernetes resource.
 So, the middleware
 `traefik-simple-auth` in the `traefik` namespace becomes `traefik-traefik-simple-auth`.